A book on ethics and philosophy of values

 suivre sur twitter

-3) The enigma of chapter 6
+3) The enigma of chapter VI

 But, if our definition be correct, the strangeness disappears; since it leaves only one unanalyzable predicate of value, namely good, while beautiful, though not identical with, is to be defined by reference to this, being thus, at the same time, different from and necessarily connected with it